lidofinance/lido-l2/contracts/optimism/README.md

 ## Deployment Process

-To reduce the gas costs for users, contracts `L1ERC20ExtendedTokensBridge`, `L2ERC20ExtendedTokensBridge`, and `ERC20Bridged` contracts use immutable variables as much as possible.
+To reduce the gas costs for users, contracts `L1ERC20ExtendedTokensBridge` and `L2ERC20ExtendedTokensBridge` use immutable variables as much as possible.
 But some of those variables are cross-referred.
 For example, `L1ERC20ExtendedTokensBridge` has reference to `L2ERC20ExtendedTokensBridge` and vice versa.
 As we use proxies, we can deploy proxies at first and stub the implementation with an empty contract.
 Then deploy actual implementations with addresses of deployed proxies and then upgrade proxies with new implementations.
 For stub, the following contract might be used:

 ```
 pragma solidity ^0.8.0;